aerospike/act/README.md

 For each certification test with ACT, you must perform the following steps:

-1. Prepare the storage device(s) using actprep.
-2. Create the config file for your test.
+1. Create the config file for your test.
-3. Run ACT, sending the results to a log file.
+2. Run the test, sending the results to a log file.
 3. Analyze log file output using the /latency_calc/act_latency.py script.
 4. Determine pass/fail for the test.